These 5-ingredient slow cooker Italian beef sandwiches have mouthwatering chuck roast on a toasted hoagie roll with melted provolone cheese.

 Beef broth – You can substitute this with equal amounts of beef consomme.
 You can also use low sodium beef broth to cut down on sodium.

-Italian seasoning mix – This is the dry seasoning mix in the envelopes.
-I used the Good Seasons brand which is about 0.7 oz per packet.
+Italian dressing mix – This is the dry seasoning mix in the envelopes.
+I used the Good Seasons Italian Dressing & Recipe Mix which is about 0.7 oz per packet.

 Pepperoncini – I used the Vigo brand of pepperoncini peppers.
 These Greek peppers add a tangy bite to the meat and aren’t spicy at all.
 I got whole pepperoncini, cut off the stems and cut them into 1″ slices.
 I also added a little pepperoncini juice to flavor the broth; about 1/3 cup to 1/2 cup of pepperoncini juice should be enough without it being too overpowering.